contentascode/safetag/docs/guide.md

 <!-- slide vertical:true -->
 ### About this presentation

-This presentation is also available as a markdown guide and we welcome contributions!
+This presentation is both a [markdown guide](https://github.com/contentascode/safetag/blob/master/docs/guide.md) and an [online presentation]() and we welcome contributions!

 You can find links to a printable version and video version of this presentation at github.com/contentascode/safetag